christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Tyana?
 This would make Apollonius of Tyana the brother-husband of Philo of Alexandria and the father of Josephus.
 These three created the core of Christianity.\
-(e) Gautama Buddha was Gaumata Bardya, the son of Cyrus the Great.
+(d) Gautama Buddha was Gaumata Bardya, the son of Cyrus the Great.
     Ptolemy I Soter and his successors were closely associated with Serapis.
 "Jesus" was an avatar for the Bosphioran royal family.
     Apollonius of Tyana was king Juba II, the grandson of Julius